mxro/maxrohde-web/content/import/wordpress/codeofjoy/output-folder/2010/2010-05-22-osgi-maven-declarative-services-eclipse/index.md

 ---
-title: "OSGi + Maven + Declarative Services + eclipse"
+title: 'OSGi + Maven + Declarative Services + eclipse'
-date: "2010-05-22"
+date: '2010-05-22'
 categories:
-  - "java"
+  - 'java'
 ---

 This post is part of a series of post on java modularity.